spongeboburu/cosc/README.md

 - Address and typetag validation.
 - Address and typetag pattern matching.
 - Timetag conversions.
-- Support 64-bit data on systems without 64-bit types.
+- Handles 64-bit data on systems without 64-bit types.
 - No dynamic allocations.
 - Use of standard library is optional.
 - Use of `stdint.h` is optional.